google/skia-buildbot/logmetrics/README.md

 logmetrics
 ==========

-Application that runs queries over Google Logging and builds Influx metrics from the results.
+Application that runs queries over Google Logging and builds Prometheus metrics from the results.